TomHearmon2001/tom-hearmon-dissertation-software-artefact/README.md

 All required libraries can be found in the requirements.txt file.

 ## Running the Program
-Please note this program only works on Lunix Operating Systems
+Please note this program only works on Linux Operating Systems
 ### Linux
 Open the terminal and navigate to the src folder